dwatrous/mosquito-misting-controller/device_controller/README.md

 Set the 'factory' WiFi credentials as environment variables.
 The SSID needs to reference a 2.4GHz network.

 ```
-export WIFISSID='SSID'
+export MM_WIFISSID='SSID'
-export WIFIPASSWORD='PASSWORD'
+export MM_WIFIPASSWORD='PASSWORD'
-export HOSTNAME='mmdevice'
+export MM_HOSTNAME='mmdevice'
-export VERSION='0.1.0'
+export MM_VERSION='0.1.0'
 ```

+For convenience, the above lines can be saved to a file called `factoryenv.sh`.
+This file can be sourced using `source factoryenv.sh`.
+Check that the environment variables are set correctly by running `env| grep MM_`.

 ## Build the Python wheel

 A python wheel provides a way to package an installable python application: https://realpython.com/python-wheels/.
 The PDM tool is makes it possible to bundle all the mm-controller files into wheel package.
 These can then be installed using pip: https://realpython.com/what-is-pip/.
 The files `~/MosquitoMax/pyproject.toml` contains the instructions used by PDM to build the wheel.
 Build the wheel package as follows:

+NOTE: Before running this, make sure the MM_VERSION is correct and all files are updated (see [Version numbers](#version-numbers]))

 ```
 cd ~/MosquitoMax/device_controller
 pdm build -v
 ```

-This produces the following two files, where `0.1.0` is the version number (see below for more about the version number).
+This produces the following two files, where `0.1.0` represents the version number.
 ```
 dist/mm_controller-0.1.0.tgz
 dist/mm_controller-0.1.0-py3-none-any.whl